-15.1 Awards will be presented to the top three finishers in each class.
+15.1 A traveling trophy shall be awarded to the top finisher in each class.

 16 RISK STATEMENT

 RRS 3 states: 'The responsibility for a boat's decision to participate in a race or to continue to race is hers alone.'
 Competitors participate in the event entirely at their own risk.
 The Organizing Authority will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during, or after the regatta.